Altium-Designer-addons/scripts-libraries/Scripts - PCB/SelectAssyDesignators/README.md

 2023-05-17 by Ryan Rutledge : v0.1 - Initial version of script.
 Provides basic selection manipulation for PCB components and associated .Designator special strings

 2023-05-18 by Ryan Rutledge : v0.2 - added _About_ command

+2023-05-18 by Ryan Rutledge : v0.3 - fix to refresh properties panel after command is executed